Ad0Dev-44/Ad0Dev-44/README.md

 ## 🚀 About Me

-- 🎯 Focused on becoming a **Data Engineer**, with strong interest in **data pipelines and warehousing**
+- 🎯 Passionate about the **data lifecycle**, with a deep interest in exploring **data architecture and optimized storage solutions**.
-- 🛠️ Building experience in structuring and normalizing a **SQL-based Data Warehouse project**
+- 🛠️ Applied fundamental concepts of **database normalization** through a self-driven **SQL Data Warehouse project**.
-- 📊 Skilled in **data analysis and visualization using SQL, Python, and Power BI**
+- 📊 Developing skills in **Power BI** to create visual reports and dashboards from processed data.
 - 📄 Proficient in **technical documentation using LaTeX**
 - 🌱 Currently learning **Data Engineering concepts (ETL, pipelines, scalability)**